stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 # AWS Hello World

 Now that you're acquainted with the basics of lit, lets do something more exciting--run this on real, production worthy infrastructure.
+Instead of creating build directories and copying around files we'll be provisioning Lambdas and APIGateway APIs.
+The only thing that changes for you, dear user, is a 5 line config file.

 1) If you don't already have an AWS account that you can fool around with, create one.
 Everything we're about to do falls well within AWS free tier limits.

-2) Change litconfig.json to be:
+2) Creaet a file called litconfig.json and paste the following in:

 ```json
 {